btnz-k/smtp_config/README.md

         Example:
         ./smtp_config.sh -D phish.com -e
-                This will configure DKIM with the domain phish.com( -D phish.com ), and will ensure the configuration settings are correctly configured in the postfix and dkim configuration files.
+                This will configure DKIM with the domain phish.com( -D phish.com ), and will ensure the configuration settings are correctly configured in the postfix and dkim configs.

         ./smtp_config.sh -i
                 This will install OpenDKIM and set base configuration.